Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Chapin Mesa Map Credit: NPS

-Richard Wetherill, his brother-in-law, Charlie Mason and Ute, Acowitz, were rounding up cattle in December 1888, and looked up and saw the ruins to what is now known as Cliff Palace.
-Over the years, word spread and a few chance explorers hired the Wetherills to guide them to Cliff Palace.
+Richard Wetherill, his brother-in-law, Charlie Mason and Ute, Acowitz, were rounding up cattle in December 1888, and looked up and saw the ruins of what is now known as Cliff Palace.
+Over the years, word spread, and a few chance explorers hired the Wetherills to guide them to Cliff Palace.
 Swedish scientist Gustaf Nordenskiöld studied and photographed the cliff dwellings with the Wetherill family.
 This eventually led to the establishment of Mesa Verde National Park in 1906 to protect and preserve these unique archaeological sites.

 A person climbing a wooden ladder inside a narrow, stone-walled passageway in Balcony House Mesa Verde National Park